 And How and Where and Who.

 To an impressionable child with an insatiable curiosity, this was heady stuff!

-Mrs. Williams said no essay, no question, really, was ever complete without addressing all six.
+Mrs. Williams said no essay, no answer to a question was ever complete without addressing all six.
 That stuck with me.

 The ability to make a post “sticky” was introduced with WP 2.7 and is a way to keep a particular blog post showing as the first one on your blog (a.k.a. the most recent one.)
-Remember, blog posts are typically shown in reverse chronological order, meaning the most recent one shows first, the one before that shows next, and so on.
+Remember, WordPress typically displays blog posts in reverse chronological order, meaning the most recent one shows first, the one before that shows next, and so on.

 Why and When